 Another concept is also full of light and air for readable text and stylish visuals.
 Animated interactions demonstrate the consistency of the flow while scrolling the page with the smooth movement of visuals elements, headlines, and copy blocks, imitating the movement of physical objects while pulling.
 The presented design of a website has a fixed header that doesn’t hide while the page is scrolled.
 However, it follows minimalist principles featuring brand name lettering as a center of the composition, magnifier icon marking search functionality, and hamburger button hiding links to navigation areas.

 Corporate website for an architectural company

-This concept is also devoted to the theme of architecture, still, it has different objectives and core target audience: it is the corporate website for a company presenting the variety and potential of its services.
-The general performance of the webpages is following a minimalist and functional approach.
+This concept is also devoted to the theme of architecture; still, it has different objectives and core target audience: it is the corporate website for a company presenting the variety and potential of its services.
+The general performance of the web pages follows a minimalist and functional approach.
 The layout is accomplished on the basis of priorities in presenting this particular business field.
-Taking into account that the nature of the company activity is deeply visual especially in terms of presentation to new clients, the designer selected the background and fonts that have to leave the immediate impression of style and sophistication.
-The keywords brought out in capital letters become an integral part of stylistic concept being also informative and quickly setting the company ideas and approach to work.
-The visual effects are supported with smooth animation.
+Taking into account that the nature of the company activity is deeply visual, especially in terms of presentation to new clients, the designer selected the background and fonts that have to leave the immediate impression of style and sophistication.
+The keywords brought out in capital letters become an integral part of the stylistic concept, being also informative and quickly setting the company ideas and approach to work.
+The visual effects are supported with smooth web animation.